ma-rapp/hikey970/README.md

 A collection of tools and utilities for the HiKey 970 board (https://www.96boards.org/product/hikey970).

-## Build AOSP
+## Build Android Image

-The Makefile in `build_kernel` can be used to build AOSP.
+The Makefile in `build_kernel` can be used to build an Android image.
 The kernel is built from sources and combined with a pre-built AOSP into an image that can be flashed onto the HiKey 970 board.

 Install dependencies